Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 string projectName = "Menu";
 string deploymentName = "production";

-var data = new
+AnalyzeConversationInput data = new ConversationalInput(new ConversationAnalysisInput(new TextConversationItem(id: "1", participantId: "1", text: "Send an email to Carol about tomorrow's demo")), new ConversationActionContent(projectName, deploymentName)
 {
-    AnalysisInput = new
-    {
-        ConversationItem = new
-        {
-            Text = "Send an email to Carol about tomorrow's demo", Id = "1",
-            ParticipantId = "1",
-        }
-    },
-    Parameters = new
-    {
-        ProjectName = projectName,
+    // Use Utf16CodeUnit for strings in .NET.
-        DeploymentName = deploymentName,
+    StringIndexType = StringIndexType.Utf16CodeUnit,
     Verbose = true,

-        // Use Utf16CodeUnit for strings in .NET.
-        StringIndexType = "Utf16CodeUnit",
-    },
-    Kind = "Conversation",
-};
+});

-Response response = client.AnalyzeConversation(RequestContent.Create(data, JsonPropertyNames.CamelCase));
+Response<AnalyzeConversationActionResult> response = client.AnalyzeConversation(data);
 ```

 ### Analyze a conversation in a different language